Bristol Bay, Alaska

 Part I – An Intro

-This story starts in Bristol Bay, Alaska, a region in the southwestern part of the state known for its world-famous salmon run.
+This story begins in Bristol Bay, Alaska, a region in the southwestern part of the state known for its world-famous salmon run.
 To my friends and family in New England, I might as well have been in Russia.
 To be fair, I was closer to Russia than to the eastern coast of the United States.
-This small region not only holds the largest proven sustainable fishery in the world—with an estimated 52 million salmon returning to their ancestral spawning grounds this year alone—but also provides the nutrients that sustain Katmai National Park and the fat bears of Brooks Falls.
-It’s a perfect example of how commercial fishing, sport fishing, and tourism can coexist in balance.
+This small region not only holds the largest proven sustainable fishery in the world—with an estimated 52 million salmon returning to their ancestral spawning grounds this year alone—but also provides the nutrients that sustain the wildlife of Katmai National Park and the Fat Bears of Brooks Falls.

 Hauling out the running line and buoys through the mud

-For the next six weeks, I would be living and fishing out of the village of Naknek—a town lost in time, where rusty cars from the ’60s pass by a line of canneries built along the banks of the Naknek River, set to process what could be over 20 million fish in the next couple weeks.
-Putting in motion an extremely complex web of logistics to send the most organic and natural source of protein around the world to be consumed.
+For the next six weeks, I would be living and fishing out of the village of Naknek—a town lost in time, where old rusty cars from the ’60s drive along the line of canneries built along the banks of the Naknek River, set to process what could be over 20 million salmon over 6 weeks- putting in motion an extremely complex web of logistics to ship the most organic and natural source of protein around the world.

-According to the census, only a few hundred residents live here year-round, but when the salmon return, the population booms into the thousands for the summer.
-A diverse group of cannery workers and fishermen walk the one road through town and fill the three bars—whicever one you stray into makes you wonder if you’ve stepped into Chalmun’s Cantina in some strange galaxy far, far away.
-(Sorry, I was on a Star Wars binge when we weren’t fishing)
+Only a few hundred residents live in Naknek year-round, but when the salmon return, the population booms into the thousands for the summer.
+A diverse group of cannery workers and fishermen walk the one road through town and fill the three bars—whichever one you stray into makes you wonder if you’ve stepped into Chalmun’s Cantina in some strange galaxy far, far away (Sorry, I was on a Star Wars binge when we weren’t fishing).

-Across from the Trident Cannery, tucked in the brush, was a family home that had stood there since the ’50s—where I would be staying.
+Across from the Trident cannery, tucked in the brush, is a home passed down through the Hammond family that has stood there since the ‘50s, where I would be staying with my crewmates- Heidi, Jay, and Lauren.
 Arriving a week before the season started, we began setting up our gear to fish.
-This included walking buoys and our running lines through shin-deep mud at low tide to connect them to the anchors drilled by hand into the ground.
-The running lines—really just a heavy rope—stretched 200 yards between anchors and would eventually hold our nets once the fishing season began.
-The two lines would make up our inside and outside nets, each allowing for 50 fathoms or a total of 600 feet of net to be attached.
+This included walking buoys and running lines through shin-deep mud at low tide to connect them to anchors drilled by hand into the ground.
+The running lines, really just a heavy rope stretched 200 yards between anchors, would eventually hold our nets once the fishing season began.
+The two running lines would make up our inside and outside nets, each allowing for 50 fathoms or a total of 600 feet of net to be attached.

 Part II- The Job

-The night before the opening of the season, we would drive over to the community center to attend the fisherman’s send-off.
-A potluck, where you can win life-jackets in a raffle, and the community makes a prayer, asking for a safe and successful season.
+The night before the opening of the season, we would drive over to the community center to attend the fishermen’s send-off.
+A potluck, where you can win life jackets in a raffle, and the community makes a prayer, asking for a safe and successful season.

-After laying the second net out on the inside, we would spend the next 8 or 10 hours pulling on the running line, back and forth, and back and forth, picking fish that we hauled over board.
-Then, when the fishing period was coming to the end, and the nets needing to be pulled out of the water, we would move in the opposite direction picking fish as we go.
-Following the tide out, one of us would be pulling on the running line, one would be coiling the corks, another coiled the lead line, and then the fourth, normally Heidi, would be picking fish and bleeding them.
-And by the end, it hit me, this was just agriculture- or aquaculture.
+After laying the second net out on the inside, we would spend the next 8 or 10 hours pulling on the running line, back and forth, and back and forth, picking fish that we hauled overboard.
+Then, when the fishing period was coming to an end, and the nets needing to be pulled out of the water, we would move in the opposite direction, picking fish as we went.
+Following the tide out, one of us would be pulling on the running line, one would be coiling the corks, another would be coiling the lead line, and then the fourth, normally Heidi, would be picking fish and bleeding them.
+And by the end, it hit me, this was just agriculture, or aquaculture.

-With five hours before we had to be back, we drove to the house with the boat on the trailer in tow, to eat what we could while trying to get as much sleep as possible.
+With four hours before we had to be back on the beach, we drove to the house with the boat on the trailer in tow, to eat what we could while trying to get as much sleep as possible.
 Lauren or Heidi would normally make a meal for all of us, which we would quickly scarf down with a few Advil for dessert.
 Setting a timer for a few hours, you’d wake up and do it all over again.
-Over that 24-hour opener, we would go on to pick over 20,000 pounds of fish, and before July, we were over 50,000 pounds—beating last season's total.
+Over that 24-hour opener, we would go on to pick over 20,000 pounds of fish, and before July, we were over 50,000 pounds- beating last season's total.

 After a few more days of catching steady numbers and sleeping in the truck, the fishing died down, leading to more closures.
 This is when I came to understand what made this job so hard: having to manage the pain that was to come.

 With the rest came the inflammation.
-My hands and wrists ballooned, suffocating the nerves throughout my arms and leading to a stubborn, throbbing pain that seemed endless at the time.
+The muscles and tendons stretching from my elbows to my fingertips ballooned, suffocating the nerves throughout my arms and leading to a stubborn, throbbing pain that seemed endless at the time.
 The tips of my fingers were worked raw from picking salmon out of a thin, wiry net for 10-hour shifts.
 I iced constantly, wrapping bags around my hands and wrists, or dunking them in a five-gallon bucket of ice water.
 No matter how many candied Advil I took, I couldn’t sleep.
 I couldn’t avoid the pain.

-Normally, in the time we weren't fishing or sleeping, I’d be sitting upright on the couch with ice packs on my hands, looking for the most painless position, while also complaining.
+Normally, when we weren't fishing or sleeping, I’d be sitting upright on the couch, miserable, with ice packs on my hands, looking for the most painless position.
 Jay would just sit there, sipping coffee—or a protein shake, depending on whether we were getting up or going to sleep—as if it were just another day.
 With only a smirk, he seemed to get amusement out of my misery.

 Heidi brought back her mother’s recipe for smoking the reds we kept.